jacksoncwwong/selenium-lightFramework/README.md

 This is a sample spreadsheet of how I organize login credentials.
 If the current structure works for you then you can use as is (if you don't need a sub category for your users like "Sponsor" then just leave that blank).
 If you end up changing the order of columns then you'll have to update the setupEnv() method in the BaseTest.java file from Helpers folder.
 I was lazy and it currently grabs username and password just based on the column number I wrote in, I will update this in the future and have it read the column header to know what it's reading.

 ## Methods
 There are a number of pre-written methods/functions in here.
-Some are written by me, most are just copied and refactored to fit what I'm trying to do, I will do my best here to explain what each is for:
+Few are written by me, most are just copied and refactored to fit what I'm trying to do, I will do my best here to explain what each is for:

 ### BaseTest.java
 This class contains methods that are commonly used for almost every test.